Maximum Groove

-Maximum Groove is the third studio album by Japanese dance unit, MAX.
-It was released on December 2, 1998 by record label, avex trax.
+Maximum Groove is the third studio album by Japanese dance unit MAX.
+It was released on December 2, 1998, by avex trax.
 It is their second album to peak at the #1 position on the Oricon Weekly Album Charts and has since been certified a million seller by the Recording Industry Association of Japan.
 It is one of two albums by the group to chart in Oricon's 1999 Year-End album chart along with their first greatest hits compilation, Maximum Collection (1999).
 It charted at #27.
 The album was supported by their MAX Live Contact 1999 ~Sunny Holiday~ concert tour.